PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 ## Multi-Port Services

 For some Services, you need to expose more than one port.
-Kubernetes lets you configure multiple port definitions on a Service object.
+PlaidCloud lets you configure multiple port definitions on a Service object.
 When using multiple ports for a Service, you must give all of your ports names so that these are unambiguous.
 For example: